zt110e5/DRL_Quadcopter/README.md

 *Teach a Quadcopter How to Fly!*

-In this project, you will design an agent to fly a quadcopter, and then train it using a reinforcement learning algorithm of your choice!
+In this project, I design an agent to fly a quadcopter, and then train it using a reinforcement!

 ## Project Instructions

+*the orgin repostory is in the following:*

 1. Clone the repository and navigate to the downloaded folder.